-When GPS is turned off, speed and distance are not available unless you have an optional sensor that sends speed and distance data to the device.
+The device includes an indoor activity profile where GPS is turned off.
+When GPS is turned off, speed and distance are not available unless you have a compatible sensor or indoor trainer that sends speed and distance data to the device.

-Pairing Your ANT+ Indoor Trainer
+Pairing Your ANT+® Indoor Trainer